 20+ years of the Web and we are still at the very beginning of understanding and implementing digitization.

 For the first time we are facing a generation that never got to know the offline world.
 By nature they are riding the wave without ever having touched the ground.

-We might unlearned our ancestors' knowledge about materials and crafts, it's easy to overlook the intrinsic characteristics of the Web in favour of the newest framework or boilerplate.
+We might have unlearned our ancestors' knowledge about materials and crafts, it's easy to overlook the intrinsic characteristics of the Web in favour of the newest framework or boilerplate.

 Let's re-explore the material Web and evaluate what we have learned so far.
 Join us in Reykjavik, Iceland for a trip through history, views and cultures.

 For centuries we've worked with wood, metal, glass, ceramic, paper, textiles.
 More recently, new materials have emerged; plastics, fiberglass, silicon, and more.
 We understand their limitations, their affordances.
 We can fold, heat, manipulate and warp some of these materials.
 But the Internet and the Web are still very new to us.
 We don't fully understand them as a material.

 What does this mean for the Web?
 What are the properties of the Web as a Material?